-“André became extremely calm,” once medical aid was accepted
+“André became extremely calm,” once medical aid in dying was accepted

 08 January 2024

-“André became extremely calm,” once medical aid was accepted
+“André became extremely calm,” once medical aid in dying was accepted

 Huguette and her daughter Nathalie accompanied André, who received medical aid in dying in 2022.
 The two women look back on their journey and hope that the issue of medical aid in dying will be discussed more often.
 Here is their first-hand account.